 - Boots and walking socks (dry comfortable feet make all the difference).

 - Packed lunch (including extra food should you need a little extra energy boost).

 - Walking trousers (never wear denim jeans, once wet they'll never dry out on a walk).

 - Torch (particularly useful when the dark nights draw in).

 - A: Our walks are graded for difficulty as follows :-

 - Easy - walks for anyone who does not have a mobility difficulty, a specific health problem or is seriously unfit.
 Comfortable shoes or trainers can be worn.

 - Moderate - walks for people with country walking experience and a good level of fitness.
-May include some steep paths and open country, and may be at a brisk pace.
+May include some moderate ascents and descents and may be at a brisk pace.
 Walking boots and warm, waterproof clothing are essential.
-Height gain up to 500 to 800 ft per mile

 - Strenuous - walks for experienced country walkers with an above average fitness level.
-May include hills and rough country, and may be at a brisk pace.
+May include steep ascents and descents, rough country and may be at a brisk pace.
 Walking boots and warm, waterproof clothing are essential.
-People in doubt about their fitness should contact the organiser or leader in advance.
-Height gain over 800 ft per mile

 Walk Leader's Guidance